Note 1 Material accounting policies

 Where the Company has transferred an asset, the Company evaluates whether it has transferred substantially all risks and rewards of ownership of the financial asset.
 In such cases, the financial asset is derecognised through the Standalone Statement of Profit and Loss or other comprehensive income as applicable.
 Where the Company has not transferred substantially all risks and rewards of ownership of the financial asset, the financial asset is not derecognised.

 Where the Company has neither transferred a financial asset nor retained substantially all risks and rewards of ownership of the financial asset, the financial asset is derecognised if the Company has not retained control of the financial asset.
-Where the Company retains control of the financial asset, the asset continues to be recognised to the extent of continuing involvement in the financial asset.
+Where the Company retains control of the financial asset, the asset is continued to be recognised to the extent of continuing involvement in the financial asset.

 Financial liabilities

-i) Classification as debt or equity:
+i) Classification as debt or equity

 Financial liabilities and equity instruments issued by the Company are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument.